This post will be updated. Save it or Pin it for later use!

 A bit of caution

 Take some time out to first develop a good relationship with your child and understand their needs before you start using every single resource under the sun.
-Once you understand your child’s interests, search our huge list below!
+Once you understand your child’s interests, search the huge list below!

 Homeschooling Help – The website you’re on right now 🙂

 Here at Muslim Homeschoolers Unite, I strive to support you every step of your homeschooling journey.